OVERVIEW WHY CONSIDER A FEDERAL OPPORTUNITY? INTERNSHIPS APPLICATION PROCESS FEDERAL RESUME QUESTIONNAIRE OR KSA IMPORTANT WEBSITES

 keywords from the job announcement.
 If you are having a hard time writing the

-KSA, the CDC has sample packets to help you get started.
+KSA, the Career Center has sample packets to help you get started.

 process of applying for positions can take some time, so be sure to plan well